-A standardise monitoring protocol will be prepared by Golden Hope Plantation Engineering Services to specify the procedures for monitoring and quality assurance of CDM composting projects.
+A standardise monitoring protocol will be prepared by Golden Hope Plantation Engineering Services to specify the procedures for monitoring of CDM composting projects.

 Procedures will be developed and implemented before the start of the project activity.
 A summary of the monitoring protocol is attached in Annex 5.